Welcome! I’m happy that you’re here. Glue & Glitter uses gadgets and shortcuts to create easy vegan comfort food recipes for busy people.

 Hi!
 My name is Becky Striepe (rhymes with “sleepy”), and I am a vegan food writer and cookbook author.
 I have been vegan since 2006 and developing simple vegan recipes since 2008.
-At Glue & Glitter, you’ll find easy vegan recipes that don’t sacrifice flavor and tips to make eating vegan deliciously easy.
+At Glue & Glitter, you’ll find easy vegan comfort food recipes that don’t sacrifice flavor along with tips to make eating vegan deliciously easy.

 I live in Atlanta, Georgia with my husband, six-year-old son, and two very sassy rescue dogs.

-My family has a diverse palate, and I work every day to create delicious, healthy-ish meals that everyone is excited to eat.
-I’m not the home cook who will make separate dishes for everyone, so coming up with recipes we can all enjoy is my kitchen goal.
+My family has a diverse palate, and I work every day to prepare delicious, reasonably healthy meals that everyone is excited to eat.
+I’m not the home cook who will make separate suppers for everyone, so coming up with recipes we can all enjoy is my kitchen goal.

 About Glue & Glitter

-This site is all about creating simple, healthy-ish vegan recipes for busy people.
+This site is all about creating simple, reasonably healthy vegan recipes for busy people.
 I try to steer away from special ingredients and focus on doable, delicious dishes that anyone can make.

-I say healthy-ish, because I firmly believe that everything is about balance.
+I say reasonably healthy, because I firmly believe that everything is about balance.
 You’ll find plenty of kale salads in this space, but you’ll also find deliciously-decadent baked mac and cheese (yes, it’s vegan!).